HealthRodger/health-1-hyperledger/README.md

 ./setup_environment.sh
 ```

-Before proceeding with the network setup, check if the envrionment is up and running:
+Before proceeding with the network setup, check if the environment is up and running:

 ```
 kubectl wait --for=condition=available --timeout=600s deployment --all -n istio-system